gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 The next best test is to introduce one new structural pressure:

-- full break pressure on the stressed joint choreography
+- restart pressure after collapse

 This will let the triad be tested on:
-- whether provisional confirmation can be fully revised without collapse of the overall field
+- whether a collapsed relational field can later seed a new choreography without confusion
-- whether durable confirmation can be distinguished from short-lived stabilization
+- whether memory of prior coupling can remain available without dominating current interpretation
-- whether coherence can drive not only rejection, reopening, confirmation, and early de-confirmation, but disciplined collapse into a new stable reading
+- whether coherence can drive not only rejection, reopening, confirmation, and collapse, but disciplined re-initiation of a new field